machine-learning-apps/actions-chatops-deprecated/README.md

 2. `BRANCH_NAME`: The name of the branch corresponding to the PR.
 3. `PR_NUMBER`: The number of the PR, ex: `https://github.com/{owner}/{repo}/pull/{PR_NUMBER}`.
 4. `COMMENTER_USERNAME`: The GitHub username of the person that made the triggering comment in the PR.
-5. `TRIGGERED`: this is a boolean value that is either `true` or `false` depending on if a triggering comment was made in a PR.
+5. `TRIGGERED`: this is a boolean value that is either `true` or `false` depending on if a triggering comment was detected in a PR.
+This is an important outptut variable that you may want to condition downstream Actions to run on with an `if:` statement (see example at the beginning).

 These outputs are useful for downstream Actions that you want to trigger with your PR command.
 For example, you might decide to pass the `SHA` or the `BRANCH_NAME to the [actions/checkout](https://github.com/actions/checkout) Action as the `ref` input to clone the branch associated with the comment.